10 Most Overused Words On LinkedIn Profiles

 - I have created 20+ projects in X, resulting in $1M in new revenues.

 - I have completed more than 100 business analysis projects that have saved my employers $250K+ in the last 2 years.

 - I have managed teams of 2-50 through 15+ complete project lifecycles.

 - I have worked with over 400 customers to solve implementation issues that reduced client service calls by 50%.

 Final Tip: Quantify To Qualify

-Notice all of the above use numbers, percentages and statistics to prove the skill.
-This is the most compelling way to validate your experience.
+Notice all of the above bullet points use numbers, percentages, and statistics to prove the skill.
+This is called quantifying your accomplishments, and it is the most compelling way to validate your experience.
 When it comes to LinkedIn, facts are always better than fiction!